 A: One determinate of success is participation.
 Placing your blue box out once a month for collection is considered participating.

 Q: What about yard waste?
-Where can it be recycled?
+When is it collected?

-A: Solid Waste crews provide yard waste recycling to several areas in the city that has a high volume of yard waste.
-Once a week service is provided for only yard waste that is bundled and / or containerized.
-No container is provided by the city for this service.
+A: Solid Waste crews provide once a week yard waste collection service to all areas of the city.
+Yard waste must be bundled and / or containerized.
+Containers are not provided by the city for this service.

 Q. Does the City have any type of composting program?

 A. No, but the Hillsborough County Extension conducts workshops.

 A: For general questions about recycling, call the City of Tampa Department of Solid Waste & Environmental Program Management Customer Service line at 813-348-1111.